pulumi/terraform-provider-aws/website/docs/r/ecs_capacity_provider.html.markdown

 Provides an ECS cluster capacity provider.
 More information can be found on the [ECS Developer Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-capacity-providers.html).

 ~> **NOTE:** The AWS API does not currently support deleting ECS cluster capacity providers.
-Removing this Terraform resource will only remove the Terraform state for it.
+Removing this resource will only remove the state for it.

 ## Example Usage